tetrateio/dmz-workshop/01-Tenancy/README.md

 ```

 ## Create Workspace Groups
 Lastly we'll create `Groups`, which is the contstruct within the TSB multi-tenancy model that contains service mesh configuration for an application.
-For now we'll only create a set of `Gateway Groups`, which is the bear minumim needed to expose our services via the ingress gateway we have already deployed.
+For now we'll only create a set of `Gateway Groups`, which is the bare minimum needed to expose our services via the ingress gateway we have already deployed.
 The configuration is deployed to TSB using the `tctl apply` command:

 ```bash
 envsubst < 01-Tenancy/03-group.yaml | tctl apply -f -